Winter Fun – Ice Skating at the Tower of London

 Hampton Court Palace Ice Rink – Hampton Court Palace, East Molesey, Surrey, KT8 9AU

-Check out the websites for more information on times and prices.
+Check the Historic Royal Palaces website for more information